Kidderminster Town railway station: Preservation

-The original iron crestings of this style are thought to have been cast by Macfarlane & Co at the Saracen Foundry, Possilpark, Glasgow.
+The original iron crestings of this style are thought to have been cast by Walter Macfarlane & Co. at the Saracen Foundry, Possilpark, Glasgow.
 At the architect's request the replicas have been cast in aluminium to reduce the deadweight on the tower structures.
 To prevent corrosion due to electrolytic action all fixings to the roof structure have been electrically isolated from the aluminium castings with plastic washers etc. Examples of identical original cast iron crestings may be seen adorning Slough railway station, Wrexham General railway station and the HSBC Bank in Derby city centre.

 The missing wing was completed in 2006, together with a canopy covering the station concourse.
 The design of the steelwork for this canopy has been closely based on the former GWR station at Wolverhampton Low Level.

 In 2000, the carriage shed was constructed within the site.
 A fifth of a mile long, it is the UK's largest on a heritage railway with a capacity of circa 56 bogie vehicles.

 The former GWR Warehouse is now occupied by Kidderminster Railway Museum, an independent charity which works closely with the SVR.
 The entrance to the gauge Coalyard Miniature Railway is located next to the museum.

 In the Spring of 2012, it was a filming location of the fantasy adventure movie Mariah Mundi and the Midas Box, which was scheduled for release in 2013.

+In May 2026, an extension to the platforms was opened.
+The extension included extending the length of the platforms and repositioning the track alignment on platform 2 alongside positioning the former Radyr bracket signal.
+In June 2026, it was announced that a canopy expected to cost £1 million pounds was to be built at Kidderminster Town station with work hoped to start in autumn.